MartinNguyen03/IBM-AI-Pet/README.md

 These are both python files and are used to run the assistant and the chatbot on the raspberry pi

-To Run the mobile APP:

-cd to the mobile app folder and run
+To Run the mobile APP, cd to the mobile app folder and run:
 ```
 npm start
 ```